-Prior genome-wide SNP array data are available for 15 of the 19 accessions to be released in April 2017 (all except phs001024, phs001062, phs001032, and phs000997).
-The average percentage of individuals within the 15 accessions that have prior array data is 95%.
+Prior genome-wide SNP array data are available for 12 of the 16 accessions to be released in Oct 2016 (all except phs001024, phs001062, phs001032, and phs000997).
+The average percentage of individuals within those 12 accessions who have prior array data is 97%.

-For six accessions, the prior array data analyzed for TOPMed were derived from 'fingerprints' compiled by dbGaP (Yumi Jin, see URL below).
+For five accessions, the prior array data analyzed for TOPMed were derived from 'fingerprints' compiled by dbGaP (Yumi Jin, see URL below).
 The fingerprints consist of genotypes from a set of 10,000 bi-allelic autosomal SNP markers chosen to occur on multiple commercial arrays and to have a minor allele frequency (MAF) > 5%.
-For the remaining nine accessions, all autosomal SNPs with MAF > 5% on a genome-wide array were used.
+For the remaining seven accessions, all autosomal SNPs with MAF > 5% on a genome-wide array were used.
 In both cases (fingerprints and full array), percent concordance was determined by matching on heterozygous versus homozygous status (rather than specific alleles) to avoid strand issues.
 Concordance percentages for array-WGS matches were generally in the high 90s, while those considered to be mismatches were in the 50-60% range (empirically determined to be the expected matching level for random pairs of samples).
-We found that 99.8% of the 14,412 WGS samples tested were concordant with prior array data.
-Discordant samples were either excluded from the April 2017 release or resolved as sample switches using pedigree and/or sex-mismatch results.
+We found that 99.6% of the 12,386 WGS samples tested were concordant with prior array data.
+Discordant samples were either excluded from the October 2016 release or resolved as sample switches using pedigree and/or sex-mismatch results.